Bamburgh Castle: Medieval history

 The castle was briefly retaken by the Britons from his son Hussa during the war of 590 before being retaken later the same year.
-In c.
-600, Hussa's successor Æthelfrith passed it on to his wife Bebba, from whom the early name Bebbanburh was derived.
-Vikings destroyed the original fortification in 993.
+Circa 600, Hussa's successor Æthelfrith passed it on to his wife Bebba, from whom the early name Bebbanburh was derived.

 The Normans built a new castle on the site, which forms the core of the present one.
 William II unsuccessfully besieged it in 1095 during a revolt supported by its owner, Robert de Mowbray, Earl of Northumbria.
 After Robert was captured, his wife continued the defence until coerced to surrender by the king's threat to blind her husband.

 Bamburgh then became the property of the reigning English monarch.
 Henry II probably built the keep as it was complete by 1164.
 Following the Siege of Acre in 1191, and as a reward for his service, King Richard I appointed Sir John Forster the first Governor of Bamburgh Castle.
 Following the defeat of the Scots at the Battle of Neville's Cross in 1346, King David II was held prisoner at Bamburgh Castle.

 During the civil wars at the end of King John's reign, the castle was under the control of Philip of Oldcoates.
 In 1464 during the Wars of the Roses, it was subject to a nine-month siege by Richard Neville, 16th Earl of Warwick, the "Kingmaker", on behalf of the Yorkists which was marked by the extensive use of artillery.